-Today’s senior communities strive to make fitness fun and easily accessible through activities such as:
+Today’s senior communities strive to make fitness fun and easily accessible through different activities, such as:

 Singing is great for the soul.
 There’s no such thing as bad singing if it comes from the heart.

-Many communities stage their own competitions like “American Idol” or “The Masked Singer,” but even old-fashioned karaoke is a blast.
-You may even find yourself being serenaded by community choirs or other talented musicians.
+Many assisted living communities stage their own competitions like “American Idol” or “The Masked Singer,” but even old-fashioned karaoke is a blast.
+Residents may even be serenaded by community choirs or other talented musicians.

 Many events are holiday-themed, but no special occasion is needed to have fun.
 Some communities hold carnivals for residents complete with cotton candy and dunk tanks, while others host senior proms or screenings of major events such as political debates and sports championships.

-Each community hosts different kinds of special events, so be sure to explore ones that interest you.
-Examples include:
+Each community hosts different kinds of special events, so be sure to explore ones that interest you or your elderly loved one.

-Many communities have Nintendo’s Wii, a video game system in which users interact with the game by moving their body rather than manipulating a joystick.
+Nintendo’s Wii — a video game system in which users interact with the game by moving their body rather than manipulating a joystick — is one popular amenity.
 Most residents find the Wii easy to learn and downright enjoyable.

 People of all ages need opportunities to breathe fresh air, smell wildflowers, or walk among the trees.
-Senior communities provide frequent outdoor excursions to help residents immerse themselves in nature.
+Frequent assisted living exercise activities set outdoors help residents immerse themselves in nature.